There’s a reason why everyone is using LinkedIn.

 The key factor here is that LinkedIn profiles are professional profiles rather than personal ones.
-Try to message a CEO on their personal Facebook account and you’ve just stepped on their toes and ruined any chances of them doing the B2B tango with you.
+Try to message a CEO on their personal Facebook account and you’ve just stepped on their toes and ruined any chances of them doing business with you.

 Your LinkedIn Daily Practice

-If you want to digitally dance with the marketing stars, then practice is an absolute must.
-While you may not need to access LinkedIn on a daily basis, keeping a proper mindset and refreshing yourself on best practices can turn good B2B digital marketing on the platform into easy-as-pie muscle memory.
+If you want to digitally dance with top marketers, then practice is an absolute must.
+While you may not need to access LinkedIn on a daily basis, keeping a proper mindset and refreshing yourself on best practices can turn good B2B digital marketing on the platform into easy muscle memory.

 LinkedIn is a perpetual online networking convention where the best and brightest in the industry can work hard and connect with others in mutually beneficial interactions.